ibm-cloud-docs/activity-tracker/analyze/bss_mfa_events.md

 You can add an extra layer of security at login by prompting a user for a one-time passcode.

-You set on this setting per user.
+You set this setting per user.

-To be able to set on this setting, the user must set up a password expiration in their profile.
+To be able to set this setting, the user must set up a password expiration in their profile.
 [Learn more](/docs/account?topic=account-types).

-After the user has configured a password expiration, you can [set on the setting **User one-time passcode authentication**](/docs/account?topic=account-totp).
+After the user has configured a password expiration, you can [set the **User one-time passcode authentication** setting](/docs/account?topic=account-totp).
 This action generates an event with action **user-management.user-setting.update**.

-See the sample of the `requestData` field when the **User one-time passcode authentication:** property is enabled.
+The following is an example of the `requestData` field when the **User one-time passcode authentication:** property is enabled.
 The `requestData.2FA` field is set to `true`.

 ```json
 "action": "user-management.user-setting.update",